zeroc-ice/ice/js/README.md

 var proxy = communicator.stringToProxy("hello:tcp -h localhost -p 10000");
 ```

 The npm package also includes the browser version of Ice for JavaScript.
+Add `<script>`
-Add the necessary `<script>` tags to your html to include the Ice for JavaScript components you require. `node_modules` must server out from the root directory of your web server.
+tags to your html to include the Ice for JavaScript components you require.
+For example:

 ```html
 <script src="/node_modules/ice/lib/Ice.js"></script>